 Focus on experimental and numerical research on flow control by means of electromagnetic forces in conducting fluids as well as in numerical simulations and optimization of magnetic field self-excitation in a liquid metal flow.

 Computational Fluid Dynamics

-The CFD-model development and validation for multiphase flows for medium and large scale industrial applications basing on the multi-fluid approach.
+Main subject is the CFD-model development and validation for multiphase flows for medium and large scale industrial applications basing on the multi-fluid approach.
 Dedicated experiments as well as DNS / LES aiming on the development and validations of closure models.

 Experimental Thermal Fluid Dynamics

 Main topics are the investigation of transient multi- and two-phase flows, the investigation of safety and efficiency of thermohydraulic systems in nuclear and chemical processing facilities, and the process optimisation and diagnostics of chemical processes.

 Transport processes at interfaces